 We have published information to help manage your mental health and wellbeing during lockdown: you can find this here.

-Our specialist domestic abuse counselling service remains open for referrals (though has a waiting list of several months).
+Our specialist domestic abuse counselling service remains open for referrals.
 You can self-refer via the London LGBT Domestic Abuse Partnership here.

 Our SASH Partnership is offering a range of wellbeing interventions, including LGBTQ specific support.
 Find our more and sign up here.